Vsalinas91/CCORObjectID/README.md

  * -f (--gen_figures): boolean to generate figures (True if set)
  * -w (--write_outputs): boolean for generating output file containing object coordinates (True if set)

+ Note: the CCOR vignetting file needs to be placed in the `static_required` directory as it is not available in this repository.

 ## Future Work